BioCoDE-VU/biocode-vu.github.io/index.md

   <br>
   <br>

 The Biomedical and Computational Discovery Experience (BioCoDE) invites high school students to explore what biomedical research is.
+This experience is geared towards students with no background or experience in biomedical research and who want to get a taste of what biomedical research is all about.

 This program is in collaboration with the [Center for AI in Protein Dynamics](https://www.vanderbilt.edu/ai-proteindynamics/) at [Vanderbilt University](https://www.vanderbilt.edu/).

-This experience is geared towards students with no background or experience in biomedical research and who want to get a taste of what biomedical research is all about.
-Learn more here.
   <br>
   <br>